Components of a Nix derivation

 A derivation comprises

-- a systemattribute whose value is a platform identifier string likex86_64-darwincorresponding to the system on which the build takes place
+systemattribute whose value is a platform identifier string likex86_64-darwincorresponding to the system on which the build takes place - a

-- a nameattribute whose value is the name of the package
+nameattribute whose value is the name of the package - a

-- a builderattribute whose value is the program to be run to build the package (either a derivation or a path)
+builderattribute whose value is the program to be run to build the package (either a derivation or a path) - additional attributes for the builder, passed as environment variables:

 - Paths are copied to the Nix storeᛦ and their store paths are placed in the variables